mpr1255/2025s1_mlci/week7--hosting/TUTORIAL.md

 **Localhost / 127.0.0.1**: Special address that means "this computer"
 - `http://localhost:8000` = "connect to port 8000 on my own machine"
-- `localhost` and `127.0.0.1` are the same thing - just different ways to refer to your own computer
+- `localhost` and `127.0.0.1` are basically the same, though there are subtle differences that you don't need to think about most of the time

 **API (Application Programming Interface)**: A service that responds to requests
 - You send a request (like opening a URL)